davidmweber/soulstar/README.md

 - [ ] Set up some device configuration from a file so we can easily set up stuff like GPIO pins for the string, BLE advertisement transmitter power and stuff like that.
 - [ ] Personalise the device name using a flash partition
-- [ ] Change the logging to use defmt
+- [x] Change the logging to use defmt
 - [x] Fix the Wokwi emulator

 # Learnings
  - The Rust embedded ecosystem is potent but immature.
 That being said, it is actually really nice to work with and is rapidly evolving.
+ - Make sure that you set suitable interval and window value for the BLE scanner, especially if you are advertising.
+In particular, the *interval* value must be smaller than *window* else the stack just crashes at some point.